Alternative

 01

-Mintlify Pro costs $300 a month.
+Mintlify Pro costs $250 a month.
 For that you get hosted documentation, custom components, and their build pipeline.
-Sourcey generates the same quality output — OpenAPI reference, rich markdown components, dark mode, instant search — and costs nothing.
-The CLI is free.
-The output is static HTML.
-Deploy it on Vercel, Netlify, GitHub Pages, your own nginx, anywhere.
+Sourcey generates comparable output (OpenAPI reference, rich markdown components, dark mode, instant search) at no cost, as static HTML you deploy wherever static files work: Vercel, Netlify, GitHub Pages, your own nginx, whatever.

 02